 The yardstick also states that bullies should not be educated to think differently about their victims and states that schools should limit anti-bullying policies to on-campus incidents, including cyber-bullying, and that public school teachers should not be required to report bullying.
 It also calls for forbidding investigation of bullying without consent of the bully’s parents.
 The ADF’s preferred policy also abolishes anonymity for crime victims below legal age and calls for no investigation into anonymous complaints unless “good cause or threat of imminent physical harm exists.”
 It also says private schools should be exempt from state anti-bullying laws.

-One ADF attorney, Erik Stanley, told a 2014 conference in Nashville that Matthew Shepard’s murder has been “debunked” as an anti-gay “hate crime” that had been used by pro-LGBT activists to advance the “homosexual legal agenda.”
+One ADF attorney, Erik Stanley, told a 2014 conference in Nashville that Matthew Shepard’s murder has been “debunked” as an anti-gay “hate crime” that had been used by pro-LGBTQ activists to advance the “homosexual legal agenda.”
 This claim is a popular conspiracy theory among anti-LGBT groups, turning on the theory that Shepard was murdered over drugs or for some other reason unrelated to his sexual orientation.
 But it is a claim that has been debunked.

 The ADF emailed a copy of the policy to every school district in the country in 2014.
 It also included a letter that warned that any school district supportive of trans-inclusive policies would expose itself and its teachers to tort liability.

 The letter misrepresented trans identity and gender identity in general, and attempted to paint trans-inclusive policies as subjecting students of one sex to interacting in bathrooms and locker rooms with students of “the opposite sex.”
 It also echoes the frequent claim of other anti-LGBT groups that suggest that trans women are just male “predators” seeking access to women’s bathrooms and locker rooms.